 Synthesis of the pyrimidines is less complex than that of the purines, since the base is much simpler.
 The first completed base is derived from 1 mole of glutamine, one mole of ATP and one mole of CO2 (which form carbamoyl phosphate) and one mole of aspartate.
 An additional mole of glutamine and ATP are required in the conversion of UTP to CTP.
 The pathway of pyrimidine biosynthesis is diagrammed below.

 The carbamoyl phosphate used for pyrimidine nucleotide synthesis is derived from glutamine and bicarbonate, within the cytosol, as opposed to the urea cycle carbamoyl phosphate derived from ammonia and bicarbonate in the mitochondrion.
-The urea cycle reaction is catalyzed by carbamoyl phosphate synthetase I (CPS-I) whereas the pyrimidine nucleotide precursor is synthesized by CPS-II.
-Carbamoyl phosphate is then condensed with aspartate in a reaction catalyzed by the rate limiting enzyme of pyrimidine nucleotide biosynthesis, aspartate transcarbamoylase (ATCase).
+The urea cycle reaction is catalyzed by carbamoyl phosphate synthetase I (CPS-I, CPS-1) whereas the pyrimidine nucleotide precursor is synthesized by the CPS-II (CPS-2) activity of the tri-functional rate-limiting enzyme of pyrimidine nucleotide biosynthesis.
+The carbamoyl phosphate that is produced by this enzyme is then condensed with aspartate in the second step of the reaction catalyzed by the aspartate transcarbamoylase (ATCase) activity of the enzyme.
+The third step of pyrimidine nucleotide biosynthesis is catalyzed by the dihydroorotase activity (previously referred to as carbamoyl aspartate dehydratase) of the tri-functional enzyme.
+The official name for this tri-functional enzyme is carbamoyl-phosphate synthetase 2, aspartate transcarbamoylase, and dihydroorotase.
+This enzyme is encoded by the CAD gene located on chromosome 2p22–p21 which is composed of 45 exons that encode a protein of 2225 amino acids.

 1. aspartate transcarbamoylase, ATCase